Mazanderani language: Morphology

 Just as in other modern Iranian languages, there is no distinction between the dative and accusative cases, and the nominative in the sentence takes almost no indicators but may be inferred from word order (depending on dialect it may end in a/o/e).
 Since Mazanderani lacks articles, there is no inflection for nouns in the sentence (no modifications for nouns).

 For definition, nouns take the suffix e (me dətere meaning The daughter of mine while me dəter means my daughter).
 The indefinite article for single nouns is a-tā with tā for determination of number (a-tā kijā meaning a girl).
 There exist some remnants of old Mazanderani indicating that, in the nominative case, female nouns used to end in a, while male nouns ended in e (as in jənā meaning the woman and mərdē meaning the man).
-Grammatical gender is still present in certain modern languages closely related to Mazandarani such as Semnani, Sangesari and Zazaki.
+Grammatical gender is still present in certain modern languages closely related to Mazandarani such as Semnani, Sangesari, Zaza and Tati.

+Notably, Mazandarani, Gilaki, Zaza, some Tati dialects, Talysh and some Komisenian (Semnani) dialects derive their present stems from the same old Iranian present participle *-ant.
+The present tense in these languages is formed by adding the present participle to the verb stem, in contrast to the Perside modal prefixes added to the present stem of the verb, e.g. -mi in Persian and -di in Kurdish.